 So let's look at some things that have been called "hacks" but may or may not be actual hacks.
+These all came from cooking websites that were at the top of a google search for "cooking hacks."

 - 1. How to cut up a mango Not a hack.
 In fact, I'd argue that this is just basic knowledge.
-Chop up one ripe mango the wrong way and you'll be googling how to do that pretty darn quick. - 2.
-Using an ice cube tray to make sushi (in lieu of using a bamboo sushi roller) While you are using a common device in an uncommon way, I don't think this rises to the level of a hack.
-There are a lot of ways to put raw fish and rice together.23 - 3.
-Making hot chocolate cocoa bombs Not a hack.
+Chop up one ripe mango the wrong way and you'll be googling the right way to do that pretty darn quick. - 2.
+Use an ice cube tray to make sushi (in lieu of using a bamboo sushi roller) While you are using a common device in an uncommon way, I don't think this rises to the level of a hack.
+There are a lot of ways to put raw fish and rice together.30 - 3.
+Make hot chocolate cocoa bombs Not a hack.
 A technique, to be certain, but not a hack. - 4.
-Punching holes in your sausage with a toothpick before cooking to keep them from exploding A useful tip (especially in the air fryer), but definitely not a hack. - 5.
+Punch holes in your sausage with a toothpick before cooking to keep them from exploding A useful tip (especially in the air fryer), but definitely not a hack. - 5.
 Use a spiralizer for perfect baked curly fries Really?
 Next we'll have "Use a hammer to pound nails into wood" or "Use a pencil to make marks on paper."
-Using a tool for what it's meant to be used for is not a hack. - 6.
+Using a tool for what it's meant to be used for is not a hack.
+The unique thing here is "baked" and that has nothing to do with a spiralizer. - 6.
 Peel ginger with a spoon This is most definitely not what you're supposed to use a spoon for.
 But this works great.
 I'll call this one a hack, but just barely.
 If I used ginger all the time, I'd probably just call this a technique. - 7.
-Microwave lemons and limes to get more juice out of them A tip, not a hack. - 8.
-Freeze cheese to make it easier to grate I do this all the time, and it's a great technique.
-The trick is leave the cheese in the freezer for just the right amount of time.
-Not a hack. - 9.
-Refrigerate onions before chopping them so they don't make you cry Chilling the onions makes the volatile sulfur compounds in them less volatile, so this works, provided you chop fast.
-It's not a hack, but it is a good technique. - 10.
-Wear swim goggles while chopping onions so they don't make you cry I'll call this one a hack. - 11.
-Use parchment paper in place of muffin liners The purpose of parchment paper is to get between your food and whatever it's being cooked on or in.
-If you run out of muffin liners, you can just use squares of parchment paper.
-This is just using parchment paper for what it's meant to be used for, albeit in am atypical way because we have another product that we use in this instance.
-A great technique to use on a regular basis; a great tip if you've never heard of it before.
-But not a hack.
-(I actually think the corners sticking it up would make it easier to get the muffins out of the pan.)
+Microwave lemons and limes to get more juice out of them A tip, not a hack.